al0vya/fv1-cpp/README.md

 Six test case simulations can be run using FV1-CPU to simulate different situations that can arise during shallow water flow in a channel, shown below.
 After building and then running the executable, the user must select which test case to run and how many cells are to comprise the mesh.

-To understand the following test case animations, imagine viewing the channel from the side on.
+To understand the following test case animations, imagine viewing the channel from the side on i.e. a cross sectional view.

 ### Wet dam break